olivier-voutat/BlackStar.Localization/README.md

                 };
             });

-In the code, by default, I expect the database table to have a "CultureName" and a "RersourceKey" columns.
+In the code, by default, it expects the database table to have a "CultureName" and a "RersourceKey" columns.

 It works for IHtmlLocalizer, IViewLocalizer, DataAnnotations... it really just replaces the regular system.